Jordan votes in election clouded by pandemic - RFI

 Authorities ruled that the four-yearly election should go ahead but voters who have tested positive for the novel coronavirus face up to a year in prison if they ignore instructions to stay home.

-As of the eve of polling day, the kingdom had confirmed around 115,000 infections and 1,295 deaths.
+On the eve of polling day, the kingdom had confirmed around 115,000 infections and 1,295 deaths in its population of about 10 million, more than half of them Palestinian.

 Parliament has limited authority in Jordan, where the king has wide powers to rule by decree.